 Film, TV & Theatre

 Alice Oswald has written six collections of poetry.
-Her most recent, Memorial, reworks Homer's Iliad.
+In 2019, she took up the post of Oxford Professor of Poetry.
+Her most recent collection, Nobody, reworks Homer's The Odyssey.
 Her first collection, The Thing in the Gap-Stone Stile (1996), won the Forward poetry prize for best first collection.
 In 2002, she won the TS Eliot for Dart, about the river in Devon.